david-cortes/contextualbandits/README.md

 * Incorporating social networks and similarity information between observations and/or arms - for some implementations of methods dealing with similarity information see [BanditLib](https://github.com/huazhengwang/BanditLib)
 * Bandits with "expert advise" (e.g. Exp4, OnlineCover)
-* Online clustering (used for defining similarity buckets)
+* Streaming clustering (used for defining similarity buckets)

 For more information, see the user guides below.